onebeyond/rascal/README.md

 It's **very** important that you handle errors emitted by the subscriber.
 If not an underlying channel error will bubble up to the uncaught error handler and crash your node process.

 Prior to Rascal 4.0.0 it was also **very** important not to go async between getting the subscription and listening for the message or error events.
 If you did, you risked leaking messages and not handling errors.
-For Rascal 4.0.0 and beyond, subsciptions are lazily applied when you add the `message` handller.
+For Rascal 4.0.0 and beyond, subscriptions are lazily applied when you add the `message` handler.
 Because registering event handlers is synchronous, but setting up RabbitMQ consumers is asynchronous, we've also added the `subscribed` event in case you need to wait until the subscription has been successfully established.

 Rascal supports text, buffers and anything it can JSON.parse, providing the contentType message property is set correctly.
 Text messages should be set to "text/plain" and JSON messages to "application/json".
 Other content types will be returned as a Buffer.
 If the publisher doesn't set the contentType or you want to override it you can do so in the subscriber configuration.